adlnet/xAPI-Spec/xAPI.md

 #### 4.1.3 Verb:

 ###### Description
-The verb defines the action between Actor and Activity.
+The Verb defines the action between Actor and Activity.

 ###### Rationale

-The verb in an xAPI statement describes the action performed during the learning experience.
-The xAPI does not specify any particular verbs.
-(With one exception, namely the reserved verb <a href="#voided">'http://adlnet.gov/expapi/verbs/voided'</a>).
-Instead, it defines how to create verbs so that communities of practice can establish verbs meaningful to their members and make them available for use by anyone.
-A predefined list of verbs would be limited by definition and might not be able to effectively capture all possible future learning experiences.
+The Verb in an xAPI statement describes the action performed during the learning experience.
+The xAPI does not specify any particular Verbs.
+(With one exception, namely the reserved Verb <a href="#voided">'http://adlnet.gov/expapi/verbs/voided'</a>).
+Instead, it defines how to create Verbs so that communities of practice can establish Verbs meaningful to their members and make them available for use by anyone.
+A predefined list of Verbs would be limited by definition and might not be able to effectively capture all possible future learning experiences.

 ###### Requirements

-Verbs appear in statements as objects consisting of a URI and a set of display names corresponding to multiple languages or dialects which provide human-readable meanings of the verb.
+Verbs appear in statements as objects consisting of a URI and a set of display names corresponding to multiple languages or dialects which provide human-readable meanings of the Verb.

-* The URI contained in the id SHOULD be human-readable and contain the verb meaning.
+* The URI contained in the id SHOULD be human-readable and contain the Verb meaning.
-* The display property MUST be used to illustrate the meaning which is already determined by the verb URI.
+* The display property MUST be used to illustrate the meaning which is already determined by the Verb URI.
-* The display property MUST NOT be used to alter the meaning of a verb.
+* The display property MUST NOT be used to alter the meaning of a Verb.
 * The display property SHOULD be used by all statements.
-* A system reading a statement MUST use the verb URI to infer meaning.
+* A system reading a statement MUST use the Verb URI to infer meaning.
 * A system reading a statement MUST NOT use the display property to infer any meaning from the statement.
 * A system reading a statement MUST NOT use the display property for any purpose other than display to a human.
 Using the display property for aggregation or categorization of statements is an example of violating this requirement.